hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.md

     to, defaults to "ide".
 When set to "sata", the drive is attached to an AHCI SATA controller.

+-   `iso_target_extension` (string) - The extension of the iso file after download.
+This defaults to "iso".

 -   `iso_target_path` (string) - The path where the iso should be saved after download.
 By default will go in the packer cache, with a hash of the original filename as its name.